zsysuper/pathtree/README.rst

 ========

 -  Restrictions
+-  Tree(separate\_char='/'), split\_char default to '/', you can change
+   it any char you need but '%'.
+-  Use makepath('p1', 'p2', 'p3') => "/p1/p2/p3", the separate char isa
+   set by the parameter: separate\_char.
--  Paths must be a '/'-separated list of strings, like a URL or Unix filesystem.
+-  As default, paths must be a '/'-separated list of strings, like a URL or Unix filesystem.
--  All paths must begin with a '/'.
+-  As default, all paths must begin with a '/'.
--  Path elements may not contain a '/'.
+-  As default, path elements may not contain a '/'.
 -  Trailing slashes are inconsequential.

 -  Algorithm

    -  Paths are mapped to the tree in the following way:

-      -  Each '/' is a Node in the tree.
+      -  As default, each '/' is a Node in the tree.
 The root node is the leading '/'.
       -  Each Node has edges to other nodes.
 The edges are named according to the possible path elements at that depth in the path.